gitforwork2/gitforwork.github.io/_posts/2017-4-30-h4-ead-application.md

 Even if you are currently not on H4 visa, but planning to change the status from other visa types you may be eligible.
 For example, H1 to H4 EAD applications can be concurrently applied.
 Similarly, USCIS also allows concurrent filing of F1 to H4 EAD change of status.

 ## H4 EAD premium processing
 H4 EAD application doesn't have premium processing on it's own.
-But, if your primary H1b spouse is due for H1b extension, then H4 EAD can also be included with that application.
+However, if your primary H1b spouse is due for a H1b extension, then H4 EAD can also be included with that application.
 If such H1b extension petitions are upgraded to premium processing, then as a courtesy USCIS also approves EAD within the premium time frame.

 ## H4 EAD Application fee
 $410 as of January 2017 (It used to be $380 earlier).
 Check the latest [USCIS filing fees](https://www.uscis.gov/forms/our-fees)